AMWA-TV/bcp-008-01/docs/Overview.md

 Devices MUST be compliant with the monitoring model even when they do not use external synchronization.
 In such cases they MUST:

-* Implement the synchronizationSourceId property and set its value to null
+* Implement the synchronizationSourceId property and set its value to `internal`
 * Implement the synchronizationSourceChanges property and set its value to 0
 * Implement the ResetSynchronizationSourceChanges method and allow it to be invoked successfully even though it will not have an affect on the synchronizationSourceChanges property